Hidden activations know when self-report does not

 | FELM-wk | Human segments | 0.511 [0.393, 0.673] | 0.652 [0.493, 0.815] | +0.141 [-0.063, 0.320] |

 MAUD's first labels come from a GPT-5.4 judge-proxy protocol.
 Probes trained on those labels could be fitting whatever GPT-5.4 happens to score consistently rather than something more general.
 The cleanest test is to relabel the same fixed claims with a different judge family and rescore the same probes without retraining.
-We use Kimi K2.6 through Prime Intellect Inference, with the prompt structure and claim serialization preserved.
+I use Kimi K2.6 through Prime Intellect Inference, with the prompt structure and claim serialization preserved.

 | Method | GPT-5.4 AUROC | Kimi AUROC | Agreement-set AUROC | Agreement Brier |